 School-based Apprenticeships and Traineeships

-- Work a minimum of 375 paid hours in a 12 month period (7.6 hrs/week)
+- A minimum of 375 paid hours of work in a 12 month period (7.6 hrs/week)

-- Pay rate is in accordance with award
+- Pay rate is in accordance with the award

 - Combines on and off the job training

-- 18 months to 2 years
+- May be completed in 18 months to 2 years

-- Gain credit towards a QCE at the same time
+- Contributes credits towards a QCE

-For more information regarding School-based Apprenticeships and Traineeships School-based apprenticeships and traineeships | Department of Employment, Small Business and Training
+For more information on School-based Apprenticeships and Traineeships School-based apprenticeships and traineeships | Department of Employment, Small Business and Training

 Telephone - (07) 5472 2214